Tatwi/QBasic/README.md

 Each sub directory has it own README file that describes the files within in greater detail.
 I figured that was handy way to organize things... :)

 **/GAMES**
 - **GAME1:** Collect all the hearts and escape the caves before the tunnels collapse and you run out of bombs.
-This game is effectively my own general purpose character graphics "game engine", a foundation I can build upon in future projects.

 **/BENCHES**
 - My attempt to help people run QBasic 1.1 at the same speed on different hardware, real and emulated.

 **/MISC**
 - Various BASIC programs that I created for testing/learning/fun.